Skip to main content

 Pilot Program Launch in Localized Areas of Sunland-Tujunga

-Los Angeles, CA (October 12, 2023) - A new pilot program is underway in your neighborhood called the Sterile Insect Technique (SIT).
+Los Angeles, CA (October 12, 2023) - A new pilot program is underway in the Sunland-Tujunga neighborhood called the Sterile Insect Technique (SIT).
 SIT is an environmentally safe and chemical-free approach for the control of certain insect pests.
 The Greater Los Angeles County Vector Control District (GLACVCD) is exploring the use of (SIT) to control invasive Aedes aegypti mosquitoes and is evaluating the efficacy of this innovative technology.

 Source: Google Earth